drcmda/react-contextual/PITFALLS.md

 The context api has been kept low-level which makes it very powerful and flexible, but at the same time there are a couple of annoyances you could run into if the api is used naively.

+## Ease of use

+React always had a nice and simple api to communicate changes: setState.
+Unfortunately it never was feasible for sub-tree changes.
+Neither passing state down the tree nor compound components could really fix it.
+Unfortunately there weren't any easy alternatives, and state managers like redux and mobX changed everything you know, so you go from simple setState to boilerplate heavy action-creators and intricate observable systems.
+The old context api was stale, it couldn't communicate changes made to the original object so many libs had to ship their own broadcast mechanisms: redux, mobx, react-router, they all carry that overhead.

+The new context api does not solve the problem, it is too low-level and abstract to be easily applicable to component-to-component communication as well as something like global setState for application state (reasons below).

+But, it pretty much paves the way for abstractions that can delegate the workload to React. react-contextual doesn't need broadcasters, scu fillers, diffing engine, bindings, etc. The overhead is actually minimal to elevate setState.

 ## Performance

 ### Sub-tree re-rendering